AMReX-Combustion/PelePhysics/Equations.rst

     and :math:`w_c` is the deposition weighting for the particle to the cell, :math:`N_{\rm{parcel}}` is the number of droplets per computational parcel, and :math:`V_{\rm{cell}}` is the volume for the cell of interest.
 Note that the cell volume can vary depending on if an EB is present.

-.. [abram] "Droplet vaporization model for spray combustion calculations", B. Abramzon and W. A. Sirignano, Int.
+.. [#abram] "Droplet vaporization model for spray combustion calculations", B. Abramzon and W. A. Sirignano, Int.
 J. Heat Mass Transfer, Vol 32, No. 9, pp 1605-1618 (1989)

+.. [#ton] "Fuel spray modeling in direct-injection diesel and gasoline enginers", S. Tonini, Dissertation, City University London (2006)